Contact our corporate or local offices directly.

-The required mode is chosen when the component is placed from the library onto the schematic sheet using the Mode selector in the Graphical region of the Properties panel.
+The required mode is chosen when the component is placed from the library onto the schematic sheet, using the Mode selector in the Properties panel.
 The default placement mode is the mode that was displayed in the library editor when the library was last saved.

 These components are referred to as multi-part components.
 Each part is drawn individually in the schematic library editor and pins are added accordingly.
 The image below shows the same resistor network drawn as a single part then as four separate parts.